awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

 75. }
 ```

-### Using the AWS CLI<a name="enabling-s3-access-logs-for-requests"></a>
+## Using the AWS CLI<a name="enabling-s3-access-logs-for-requests"></a>

 We recommend that you create a dedicated logging bucket in each AWS Region that you have S3 buckets in\.
 Then have the Amazon S3 access log delivered to that S3 bucket\.
+For more information and examples, see [put\-bucket\-logging](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-logging.html) in the *AWS CLI Reference*\.

 **Example — Enable access logs with five buckets across two Regions**
 In this example, you have the following five buckets: